wez/wezterm/docs/config/lua/wezterm.color/extract_colors_from_image.md

 *Since: nightly builds only*

-This function loads an image from the specified filename and analyzes it to determine a set of distinct colors present in the image.
+This function loads an image from the specified filename and analyzes it to determine a set of distinct colors present in the image, ordered by how often a given color is found in the image, descending.
+So if an image is predominantly black with a bit of white, then black will be listed first in the returned array.

 This is potentially useful if you wish to generate a color scheme to match an image, for example.